regoclint/prac/Notes.md

 - Idempotent - No matter how many times you call the operation, the result will be the same.

+ACID
+    - Atomicity,
+    - Consistency,
+    - Isolation, and
+    - Durability
-ACID - Atomicity, Consistency, Isolation, and Durability NoSQL vs SQL https://www.youtube.com/watch?v=p4C0n3afZdk
+Data integrity - is accuracy and consistency of data NoSQL vs SQL https://www.youtube.com/watch?v=p4C0n3afZdk
     performance & scalability vs transaction(ACID compliant)
     scaling horiz vs joins

-Types of NoSQL db - key Value - Redis, Vodemort, Dynamo.
+Types of NoSQL db - key Value - Redis, Vodemort, Dynamodb.
                   - Document based - MongoDB. can do nested queries
                   - Wide-Column - For big data as they look at column families instead of all columns.
-Cassandra, Hbase
+Cassandra, Hbase, Bigtable
                   - Graph - best for many relations.
 Neo4j
+RDBMS offer CA, HBase and Mongo offer CP, Casandra offers AP Hbase is preferred in historical analysis, Casandra in IoT, recommendation systems(Netflix), messaging systems(Twitter)

 - Kafka vs Message queues
     - https://hackernoon.com/a-super-quick-comparison-between-kafka-and-message-queues-e69742d855a8